guillaume-haerinck/met-ecs/docs/README.md

 If you spot a mistake, or have any comment, you can open an [issue](https://github.com/guillaume-haerinck/met-ecs/issues) on this repository.

 ## I - Why ECS ?
-> An explanation of data-oriented practices, their history, advantages and uses in the real world
+> An explanation of data-oriented practices, their advantages, flaws and uses in the real world

 There are multiple good reason to use an ECS architecture if you are building a game, or even an application.
 As any other paradigm, it has it own drawbacks and is **not suited for every need**.
 To know if it's made for you, you need to *"know your data"*.
 Where, how, by whom and at which frequency it will be modified.

-Many aspects will be detailled below, and you will find a summary table at the end of this part.
+If you have no idea of what ECS is, please take a quick look at [the explanation on the readme](https://github.com/guillaume-haerinck/met-ecs#what-is-ecs-) as it will help you to undestrand this first part.
+Many aspects will be detailed below, and you will find a summary table at the end of this part.

+___

-### Performance
+### A - Performance

+One of the first reason that comes in mind when we think about using ECS is getting a good execution time.

 #### Data locality

 Cache misses.
 You might have never heard of this term but it is nowadays one of the barebones of your application execution speed.
 While the execution of our processors kept getting faster and faster - following [Moore's law](https://en.wikipedia.org/wiki/Moore%27s_law) - the data access time didn't keep up.

-> Sure, we can _process_ data faster than ever, but we can’t _get_ that data faster. - Bob Nystrom
+> Sure, we can *process* data faster than ever, but we can’t *get* that data faster. - Bob Nystrom

 <p align="center">
   <img width="700" src="https://raw.githubusercontent.com/guillaume-haerinck/met-ecs/master/docs/post-mortem-img/data-locality-chart.png" alt="Data locality chart"/>